 There are also a couple of negative reviews for Gate.io not offering stocks 🤦♂️

 Come on people, it is a Crypto trading platform!
-You want stocks, find a stock trading platform or use a platform that offers both like Robinhood and soon-to-be FTX.
+You want stocks, find a stock trading platform or use a platform that offers both like Robinhood and eToro.
 Why leave a negative review for something a company doesn’t offer?
 That’s like me leaving a negative review for Taco Bell because they wouldn’t sell me an airplane ticket.

 Anyway, sorry about that rant.